 - Amazon Basics USB Hub

-For $82 (price at the time of this writing on aliexpress) , the cloudnetgo CR9 is an extremely good device.
+The cloudnetgo CR9 is an extremely good device for the pricee.
 Keep in mind that the device runs a Vanilla android, with all the pros and cons that go with it.
 It will let you install everything and tinker it as much as you want.
 This might not be the perfect device for non tech savvy people, but will be extremely satisfying for those of you with a geeky side.
 Don’t get me wrong: out of the box, it offers a very good experience, the features work as expected (which I couldn’t say of the MK802 IV).
 One question remains for me, is this simply better hardware than the mk802 IV, or a better firmware, or a combination of both?
 In any case, today, the cloudnetgo cr9 is now my “make your HD TV a smart tv” device of choice, replacing the MK802 III I had been using for several months.